luspsfdfsd/bip39/readme.md

 Enter your BIP39 phrase into the 'BIP39 Phrase' field, or press 'Generate Random Phrase'

-If required, set the derivation path, although the defaults are quite usable.

 See the table for a list of addresses generated from the phrase.

 Toggle columns to blank to easily copy/paste a single column of data, eg to